Jospin6/recipe-catalogue/README.md

 ### Usage

-start the local server by running `npm start`
+start the local server by running `npm run start`

 ### Deployment

-this project is deployed on heroku
+this project is deployed on Netlify

 to get the deployment build of the code run `npm run build`